By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 Long Stiletto Goddess Nails

 Length is EVERYTHING for maximum goddess impact.
-Long stiletto nails are the most dramatic option - we are talking 1-2 inches past your fingertip.
-These create that dangerous, powerful, "do not mess with me" energy.
+Long stiletto nails are the most dramatic option - we're talking significant length past your fingertip.
+Celebrity manicurist Brittney Boyce explains: "Long nails on a goddess symbolize power, femininity, and creativity."
 The extended length gives you so much surface area for elaborate designs.
-Gold ombre from nude at the cuticle to pure gold at the tips, pearls scattered throughout, maybe some delicate gold chains connecting nails together (yes, that is a thing and yes, it is extra as hell).
-Stiletto goddess nails are not practical for everyday life tbh - good luck typing or texting - but WHO CARES.
-Sometimes fashion is pain and we accept that.
+Gold ombre from nude at the cuticle to pure gold at the tips, pearls scattered throughout, maybe some delicate gold chains connecting nails together.

 Marble Effect Goddess Nails